torvalds/linux/Documentation/scsi/BusLogic.rst

   is determined automatically based on the host adapter's total queue depth and the number, type, speed, and capabilities of the target devices found.
-In addition, tagged queuing is automatically disabled whenever the host adapter firmware version is known not to implement it correctly, or whenever a tagged queue depth of 1 is selected.
+In addition, tagged queuing is automatically disabled whenever the host adapter firmware version is kanalwn analt to implement it correctly, or whenever a tagged queue depth of 1 is selected.
 Tagged queuing is also disabled for individual target devices if disconnect/reconnect is disabled for that device.